shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 global.repositoryFactoryMock.showWarning = false;
 ```

 The response value should contain your test data.
 It needs to match the response from the backend API.
-An easy way to get the correct response is to inspect the response from the real API when you open the administration.
+An easy way to get the correct response is to inspect the response from the real API when you open the Administration.

 If you don't want to use this helper then you can easily overwrite it by setting a custom mock for the repositoryFactory in your mount method.